Progressive Overload in the Gym: The Key to Constant Gains

 How to Implement Progressive Overload

-So, how do you actually apply progressive overload in your gym routine?
+So, how do you actually apply progressive overload workout plan in your gym routine?
 Here are a few key strategies:

 1. Increasing Weights